Burger, burger, burger! Take your homemade hamburgers to the next juicy, char broiled level by just tweaking a few things. Mmmmmmmmmm.

 Everyone calm down.
 Seriously.

 So, to make some super-delicious hamburgers you need a little more than just a mess of ground beef.
 For starters you can grind your own beef with a blade or cross rib roast.
 I show you how to do it, if you’re interested, right here.
+Although I’m completely insane and even I only rarely grind my own beef.

 With a few ingredients you probably already have around the kitchen you can make a great, big, juicy hamburger tonight!
 You have imported Asian truffle foam rooted by a one-eyed panda bear, right? (canned is fine)